Apple drags stocks lower; high-dividend companies also dip

 NEW YORK (AP) — U.S. stocks are slipping Friday as a big loss from Apple drags technology companies lower and an increase in interest rates hurts high-dividend companies.
-The world’s largest technology company forecast weak revenue and said it will stop disclosing quarterly iPhone sales.
+The world’s largest technology company forecast weak revenue and said it will stop disclosing quarterly iPhone sales, and it’s on track for its biggest loss since January 2014.

 Stocks had surged over the previous three days and they’re still on pace for a big weekly gain after they skidded in October.